CRH Medical (NYSEAMERICAN:CRHM) Rating Lowered to Hold at Zacks Investment Research

-Zacks Investment Research cut shares of CRH Medical (NYSEAMERICAN:CRHM) from a buy rating to a hold rating in a research report sent to investors on Tuesday morning, Zacks.com reports.
+Zacks Investment Research downgraded shares of CRH Medical (NYSEAMERICAN:CRHM) from a buy rating to a hold rating in a report issued on Tuesday, Zacks.com reports.

 According to Zacks, “CRH Medical Corporation is a North American company focused on providing gastroenterologists throughout the United States with innovative services and products for the treatment of gastrointestinal diseases.
 In 2014, CRH became a full-service gastroenterology anesthesia company that provides anesthesia services for patients undergoing endoscopic procedures in ambulatory surgical centers.
 At the end of 2018, CRH had completed 20 anesthesia acquisitions and served 46 ambulatory surgical centers in ten states, performing approximately 305,000 procedures annually.
 In addition, CRH owns the CRH O’Regan System, a single-use, disposable, hemorrhoid banding technology that is safe and highly effective in treating all grades of hemorrhoids.
 CRH distributes the O’Regan System, treatment protocols, operational and marketing expertise as a complete, turnkey package directly to gastroenterology practices, creating meaningful relationships with the gastroenterologists it serves. “

-CRH Medical (NYSEAMERICAN:CRHM) last issued its quarterly earnings data on Monday, August 10th.
-The company reported ($0.04) EPS for the quarter, topping analysts’ consensus estimates of ($0.08) by $0.04.
-The business had revenue of $13.59 million during the quarter, compared to analysts’ expectations of $6.50 million.
+CRH Medical (NYSEAMERICAN:CRHM) last issued its earnings results on Monday, August 10th.
+The company reported ($0.04) EPS for the quarter, topping the Zacks’ consensus estimate of ($0.08) by $0.04.
+The company had revenue of $13.59 million during the quarter, compared to the consensus estimate of $6.50 million.

-In other news, President James Kreger sold 9,900 shares of the stock in a transaction that occurred on Wednesday, August 12th.
-The shares were sold at an average price of $2.68, for a total transaction of $26,532.00.
-Following the transaction, the president now directly owns 78,500 shares in the company, valued at $210,380.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+In other news, President James Kreger sold 9,900 shares of the stock in a transaction on Wednesday, August 12th.
+The shares were sold at an average price of $2.68, for a total value of $26,532.00.
+Following the sale, the president now owns 78,500 shares in the company, valued at $210,380.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.

-Hedge funds have recently modified their holdings of the company.
-Acadian Asset Management LLC increased its stake in shares of CRH Medical by 666.3% in the 1st quarter.
-Acadian Asset Management LLC now owns 770,029 shares of the company’s stock valued at $1,015,000 after purchasing an additional 669,548 shares in the last quarter.
-Spark Investment Management LLC lifted its stake in CRH Medical by 330.2% in the 1st quarter.
-Spark Investment Management LLC now owns 77,000 shares of the company’s stock worth $102,000 after purchasing an additional 59,100 shares in the last quarter.
-Deutsche Bank AG lifted its position in CRH Medical by 182.8% during the first quarter.
-Deutsche Bank AG now owns 66,100 shares of the company’s stock worth $89,000 after buying an additional 42,726 shares in the last quarter.
-Mackenzie Financial Corp acquired a new position in shares of CRH Medical during the 1st quarter valued at about $171,000.
-Finally, 1832 Asset Management L.P. acquired a new position in CRH Medical in the 1st quarter valued at about $41,000.
+Hedge funds have recently added to or reduced their stakes in the stock.
+1832 Asset Management L.P. acquired a new stake in CRH Medical during the first quarter valued at $41,000.
+Ritholtz Wealth Management acquired a new stake in CRH Medical during the second quarter valued at $63,000.
+Deutsche Bank AG grew its position in CRH Medical by 182.8% during the first quarter.
+Deutsche Bank AG now owns 66,100 shares of the company’s stock valued at $89,000 after buying an additional 42,726 shares during the period.
+Mackenzie Financial Corp acquired a new stake in CRH Medical during the first quarter valued at $171,000.
+Finally, Seizert Capital Partners LLC acquired a new stake in CRH Medical during the second quarter valued at $209,000.

 CRH Medical Corporation provides various products and services to gastroenterologists in the United States and Canada.
 It offers CRH O'Regan system, a single use, disposable, and hemorrhoid banding technology for treating various grades of hemorrhoid.
 The company also offers anesthesia services for patients undergoing endoscopic procedures.